Xtendify/Simple-Calendar/contributing.md

 ### Contributing Translations

-If you are interested in translating Simple Calendar to your language, please use the plugin's [WordPress.org translation page](https://translate.wordpress.org/projects/wp-plugins/google-calendar-events).
+Interested in translating Simple Calendar to your language?
+Please use our [WordPress.org translation page](https://translate.wordpress.org/projects/wp-plugins/google-calendar-events) using a free account.

 New to Translating WordPress?
 Read through the [Translator Handbook](https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/) to get started.

+It is no longer necessary to generate and translate .po and .mo files manually.
+If you want to become a Translation Editor for your language, who can confirm or reject translation suggestions by other users, please get in touch.

 ### Reporting Issues